mszula/newcamd-client/README.md

 });
 ```

-The output for the whole process like above should look like this:
+The output for the whole process like in the first snippet should look like this:

 ```text
 Connecting to Newcamd server 127.0.0.1:1234